 Paint A Bunny Rabbit In Watercolor

-In this course, you’ll learn how to paint a bunny rabbit in a loose style.
+In this course, you’ll learn how to paint a gray bunny rabbit in a loose style.
 Animals can be challenging to paint, but I’ll show you an easy way — step-by-step — to paint a rabbit.

 You’ll discover the skills you need to paint in a way that suggests fur, hair, and feathers are very similar techniques — and you’ll also learn how to paint an animal's eyes.
 With this knowledge, you’ll be able to paint several of your favorite animals.